iitsmallak/SQU-Internship/README.md

 # SQU Internship

-This repository contains my internship documentation completed at the Information Systems Department, Sultan Qaboos University (SQU).
+This repository contains my internship report and documentation completed during my IT internship at the Information Systems Department, Sultan Qaboos University.

 ## Internship Overview